Lankan president says his govt will not succumb to UNHRC pressure | Law-Order

-Sri Lankan President Gotabaya Rajapaksa on Sunday said the recent UNHRC resolution against his country was the doing of local and foreign forces which do not want Sri Lanka to progress, however, he vowed that his government would not succumb to such pressures.
+President Gotabaya Rajapaksa on Sunday said the recent UNHRC resolution against Sri Lanka was the doing of ''local and foreign forces'' which do not want the country to progress, and vowed that his government would not succumb to such pressures.

-On Tuesday last, the UN Human Rights Council (UNHRC) adopted a resolution against Sri Lanka's rights record, giving the UN body a mandate to collect evidence of crimes committed during the country's brutal three decade-long civil war against the Liberation Tigers of Tamil Eelam (LTTE).
+The UN Human Rights Council (UNHRC) adopted a resolution against Sri Lanka's rights record on March 23, giving the UN body a mandate to collect evidence of crimes committed during the country's brutal three decade-long civil war against the Liberation Tigers of Tamil Eelam (LTTE).

-Speaking at a gathering in the southern rural district of Matara on Sunday, Rajapaksa said: ''We will never succumb to (such) pressures (UNHRC resolution); we are a free nation.
+In his first public comments since the UNHRC resolution, Rajapaksa said: ''We will never succumb to (such) pressures (UNHRC resolution); we are a free nation.
 We will not be a victim of big power rivalry in the Indian Ocean.''
-The president said the UNHRC resolution was the doing of ''foreign and local forces'' which cannot bare to see his government making progress.
+Speaking at a gathering in the southern rural district of Matara on Sunday, the president said the UNHRC resolution was the doing of ''foreign and local forces'' which cannot bear to see his government making progress.

 Rajapaksa accused the previous government led by Maithripala Sirisena of betraying Sri Lanka's sovereignty by co-sponsoring the UN rights resolution in 2015.